-Cartersville High School is authorized to establish class rankings, honor graduates and name Valedictorian and Salutatorians as provided in this policy.
-Calculations to determine these rankings and honors shall be based on a student's cumulative weighted (GPA) utilizing a quality point application of a "4.0" scale.
+Cartersville High School is authorized to establish class rankings, honor graduates and name Valedictorian and Salutatorian as provided in this policy.
+Calculations to determine these rankings and honors shall be based on a student's cumulative weighted GPA utilizing a quality point application of a "4.0" scale.
 There shall be no rounding of numerical averages.
 Quality points for each completed course shall be awarded as follows:

+F

+Additional Quality

-Letter Grade Numerical Range Quality Points Additional Quality Points added for AP Courses Additional Quality Points added for Honors/Accelerated & Dual/Joint Enrollment Courses
+Letter Numerical Grade Range Quality Points Additional Quality Points added for

+Points added for Honors/Accelerated &

+AP Courses Dual/Enrollment

+Courses

 Α 90 - 100 4.0 1.0 0.5

 В 80 - 89 3.0 1.0 0.5

 С 70 - 79 2.0 1.0 0.5

 F 60 - 69 0.0 0.0 0.0

 Additional Quality Points shall be added for successfully passing each Advanced Placement (AP), honors/accelerated, and dual enrollment course.
-These additional Quality Points shall be calculated as part of the student's GPA.
+These additional Quality Points shall be calculated as part of the student's academic/cumulative GPA.
 There shall be no rounding of grade point averages.
 All grades transferred into Cartersville High School, including grades from accredited night/alternative high schools, shall be used to calculate class ranking, honor rolls, honor graduates, Valedictorian and Salutatorian.
 Additionally, all grades taken for high school credit during the middle school years shall be included in the calculations for class ranking, honor rolls, honor graduates, Valedictorian and Salutatorian.